 Liberia’s tourism sector possesses unique and competitive assets that remain largely untapped.
 The country is endowed with a rich culture and a wide variety of natural beauty ranging from plains to spectacular white-sand beaches to rainforest.
-Liberia enjoys three main touristic features: costal and marine sites, natural sites/features and cultural and historical sites.
+Liberia enjoys three main touristic features: coastal and marine sites, natural sites/features, and cultural and historical sites.

-The Ministry of Information, Cultural Affairs and Tourism, has developed a Liberia National Tourism Strategy (NTS) to serve as a road Map for the development of tourism in Liberia.
+The Ministry of Information, Cultural Affairs, and Tourism have developed a Liberia National Tourism Strategy (NTS) to serve as a Road Map for the development of tourism in Liberia.
 The National Tourism Strategy represents the consensus of a wide consultative process in the tourism industry, both Public and Private Stakeholders.
 This Strategy provides a framework for the mobilization of resources in order to realize long-term national objectives.
-As articulated in the Liberia National Development Plan of Vision 2030, which are; sustained economic growth, employment creation, poverty reduction, reduced inequalities in income, gender and between regions and the promotion of economic empowerment.
+As articulated in the Liberia National Development Plan of Vision 2030, which are; sustained economic growth, employment creation, poverty reduction, reduced inequalities in income, gender and between regions, and the promotion of economic empowerment.

-The NTS covers several aspects of the economy, environment and society as a whole.
-More precisely, with the level of Terrorist activities carry out in the World today, we were cognizant that, tourists are temporary residents in communities and as such share benefits and services provided by all divisions of government.
-Both tourists and nationals want security, good roads, efficient transport services, comfortable accommodation, hygienic restaurants, good value shopping, entertainment, efficient tele-communication services and access to health services in the event of indisposition.
+The NTS covers several aspects of the economy, environment, and society as a whole.
+More precisely, with the level of Terrorist activities carry out in the world today, we were cognizant that, tourists are temporary residents in communities and as such share benefits and services provided by all divisions of government.
+Both tourists and nationals want security, good roads, efficient transport services, comfortable accommodation, hygienic restaurants, good value shopping, entertainment, efficient telecommunications services, and access to health services in the event of indisposition.

-The Government of Liberia is seeking partnerships with local, regional and international leisure service providers to see the potential in its tourism and hospitality sector.
+The Government of Liberia is seeking partnerships with local, regional, and international leisure service providers to see the potential in its tourism and hospitality sectors.

 There is a large market opportunity

-Liberia has 560 kilometers of pristine coastline, perfect for hotels and resorts that is virtually untouched, another window of opportunity for investment in this virgin territory.
-With more travelers looking for eco tourist destinations, Liberia’s unspoiled virgin rainforests (the last of its kind in West Africa) wetlands, lakes, hills, mountains, waterfalls, lagoons and deltas, that set Liberia apart, will leave nature lovers marveling.
+Liberia has 560 kilometers of pristine coastline, perfect for hotels and resorts that are virtually untouched, another window of opportunity for investment in this virgin territory.
+With more travelers looking for eco-tourism destinations, Liberia’s unspoiled virgin rainforests (the last of its kind in West Africa) wetlands, lakes, hills, mountains, waterfalls, lagoons, and deltas, that set Liberia apart, will leave nature lovers marveling.

 Providence Island - The Door of Return: Located in the heart of Monrovia, is the landing site for freed emancipated slaves that settled in what would become Africa’s first republic - Liberia.
 Ideal investment for an amusement park.